kskalvar/aws-eks-pipeline-quickstart/README.md

 Wait for Status CREATE_COMPLETE before proceeding

 ## Give Lambda Execution Role in Amazon EKS Cluster
-You will need to ssh into the AWS EC2 Instance you created above.
+You will need to ssh into the AWS EC2 Instance you created when you setup your cluster.
 This is a step by step process.
 ```
-NOTE:  There is a script in /home/ec2-user/aws-eks-pipeline-quickstart/scripts called "configure-aws-auth-pipeline".
+NOTE:  There is a script in /home/ec2-user/aws-eks-pipeline-quickstart/scripts called
-       You may run this script to automate adding a rolearn to .kube/aws-auth-cm.yaml for the pipeline.
+       "configure-aws-auth-pipeline".
+You may run this script to automate adding a rolearn
-       This script uses the naming convention I specified in this HOW-TO.
-So if you didn't use the naming convention
-       it won't work.
+       to .kube/aws-auth-cm.yaml for the pipeline.
+This script uses the naming convention
+       I specified in this HOW-TO.
+So if you didn't use the naming convention it won't work.
        If you do use the script then all you need to do is continue to the "Test CI/CD Pipeline" step.
+       This script will also setup your GitHub credentials for CodeCommit repo.

 To Run the Script: